ChrisMarshallNY/ITCB-master/README.md

 The lesson has been designed as a "legacy."
 Once we're done, you will have a codebase of exceedingly well-documented Swift code at your disposal, so you can further explore Core Bluetooth.

-In your explorations, you'll discover that what we discuss today was "barely scratching the surface."
+In your explorations, you'll discover that what we discuss today "barely scratches the surface."
 The codebase will have complete implementation of **BOTH** a Central implementation (what we will cover), *and* a Peripheral implementation.

 It will also have complete, App-Store-ready applications for MacOS, iOS/iPadOS, WatchOS and tvOS.
 Each app will implement a common Bluetooth "SDK" framework.